-A plan will be influenced in various ways by other plans or programmes and by external objectives such as those laid down in policies or legislation.
-Table A1 illustrates the key and most influential plans, programmes or policies (PPPs) likely to influence the approach taken to redevelop the Shoreham Cement Works site.
+Table A1 illustrates the key plans, programmes or policies (PPPs) likely to influence the approach taken to redevelop the Shoreham Cement Works site.
 This list does not repeat many of the higher level regional / national or international plans that have already been considered through the preparation and appraisal of Policy SD56 of the Local Plan.

-The South Downs Local Plan and this AAP sets out how the National Park Authority will manage development of the site over the next 15 years or so.
-This is guided by the statutory purposes and duty for national parks as specified in the Environment Act 1995 which underpins all the work of the National Park and is the most influential of all policies.
+The South Downs Local Plan and this AAP sets out how the National Park Authority will manage development of the site.
+The timeframe for the AAP is 2023 - 2038.